TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 Refactor: mbDDsuit - pull various body setup data to single table ddBodyInfo and reference that

 r113
-Regression fix: in mission menu when on buddy (horse,walker) - thanks Crotaro for report
+Regression Fixed: in mission menu when on buddy (horse,walker) - thanks Crotaro for report
 Refactor: ivar get via ivar functions instead of gvar value (started, not yet complete)
 Option: revengeProfile, default, heaven - to manage the profusion of revenge ivars
 Option: enableMgVsShotgunVariation